CJButton/media-player/README.md

 Get basic video player up
 Create basic, unchangeable playlist for testing
 Creat next/prev button
-Shuffle feature - Model after iTunes shuffle (explain Big O complexity)
+Shuffle feature - Model after iTunes shuffle ( *** explain Big O complexity *** )
-* New playlist Component that allows users to add videos and drag/drop the video order, allowing for personalized playlist Style should attempt to be sort of youtube-esque, night-version
+New playlist Component that allows users to add videos and drag/drop the video order, allowing for personalized playlist
+* Style should attempt to be sort of youtube-esque, night-version Write Big O complexity for Shuffle method